nvdaes/readFeeds/readme.md

 ## Changes for 5.0 ##

-* In the articles list dialog, OK and Cancel buttons have been replaced with a button to open the webpage of the selected article and a Close button, making easier to add new actions.
+* The articles list dialog has been enhanced.
 * Requires NVDA 2018.3.
 * If needed, you can download the [last version compatible with NVDA 2017.3][3].